Discounts on HP products and services for retirees and alumni.

 - Some online sellers don't collect sales tax; HPShopping is required to collect and remit your local sales tax.

 If you see a steep employee/retiree discount on a hardware product, research the product -- including Amazon and Newegg reviews.
 The product may be discontinued -- but still fine for your purpose.
-On the other hand, it may be another TouchPad -- which was discontinued 49 days after announcement but heavily promoted to employees and retirees, many of whom may not have been aware of the downside of owning a computer that runs on a defunct operating system with no future security updates.
+On the other hand, it may be another HP TouchPad -- which was discontinued 49 days after announcement but heavily promoted to employees and retirees, some of whom may not have been aware of the downside of owning a computer that runs on a defunct operating system with no future security updates.

 Using a reseller.
 You can often do better buying a PC or printer from a reseller -- especially if you are flexible as to which specific model you want and are careful about selecting the supplier.
 (Many retailers now have lower prices for online orders than the prices posted on local store shelves.
 Before buying any product at a retail store, such as Staples or Office Depot, go to their website and print out the page with the online price.
 They will match their own company's online price.
 Impulse shoppers pay more than people who plan ahead.)